JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

   modified_at     time with time zone
 );
 ```

+all right!

+we do have our users and cards and their satellite data sql.

+moving a bit to the code side...

+something we need, is for our top up / 2.0 banking card system to be able to onboard and retrieve users.<br>
+Our example might make it look like trivial but banking regulation and fraud protection can make it difficult for those guys to onboard a new client, luckily we're not a bank.

+we're going to end up this 4th note by doing a tiny rest service that will give us a CRUD interface to onboard and retrieve users as an admin, nothing fancy for the moment, but a starting point to play with some json functionality.

 ---

 this is all for now on the fourth note on postgres noSql.